marijnh/Eloquent-JavaScript/11_async.md

 An alternative approach is to set up a way for messages to hop from node to node, until they reach their destination.
 The difficulty with that is that it requires knowledge about the layout of the network.
-To send a request in the direction of a far-away nest, it is necessary to know which neighboring nest gets it closer to its destination.
+To send a request in the direction of a faraway nest, it is necessary to know which neighboring nest gets it closer to its destination.
 Sending it in the wrong direction will not do much good.